 When Austrian filmmaker Klara Harden set off on a 25-day solo pilgrimage through Iceland, she never imagined the wild beauty she would encounter.
 “Made in Iceland” follows her journey through some of the country’s most remote regions.
 We caught up with Klara to ask about her experience.

-GWT: How did you get the idea to do a 25-day solo trip in Iceland?
+How did you get the idea of doing a 25-day solo trip in Iceland?

-GWT: Why did you choose to focus on Iceland?
+Why did you choose to travel in Iceland?

-Klara: I think the moment I met a little Arctic fox was one of the happiest moments.
-I felt that I finally became a part of the landscape, that I was just a piece of it that moves around, equal in all ways to this arctic fox.
+Klara: I think the moment I met a little Arctic fox was one of the happiest moments on my journey.
+I felt that I had finally become part of the landscape, that I was just a piece of it that moves around, equal in all ways to this arctic fox.

-Klara: I was expecting empty landscape, but when I did not see a human being for four days in a row, I was surprised.
+Klara: I was expecting empty landscape, but when I didn’t see a human being for four days in a row, I was surprised.
 I was glad to find that there are still “empty” places on this planet that are not too far away from cities.

-Klara: I got into filming a year before I went to Iceland and I love to tell stories!
-Film is just a great way to do that and gives me the ability to tell stories in a honest way and share my experiences with others.
+Klara: I got into filming a year before I went to Iceland and I love to tell stories.
+Film is just a great way to do that and gives me the ability to tell stories in a honest way.

-About the filmmaker: KLARA HARDEN is an Austrian cinematographer and photographer who has great interest in seeing different places and different people of this amazingly divers world.
-In filming she found a way to share her experiences with others who are still startled about how this all can be made out of stardust and open their eyes wide for the new and different.
-Since her 25-day solo hike through Iceland, an experience she documented in MADE IN ICELAND, she has decided to become an adventurer and documentary film-maker and try to see and share as much of the world as possible.
+About the filmmaker: KLARA HARDEN is an Austrian cinematographer and photographer who has great interest in seeing different places and people in this amazingly diverse world.
+In filming, she found a way to share her experiences with others.
+Since her 25-day solo hike through Iceland, an experience she documented in MADE IN ICELAND, she has become an adventurer and documentary film-maker, hoping to see and share as much of the world as possible.